Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Data Preprocessing and Feature Extractions

-For transition (T), the entire protein sequence is divided into seven groups of amino acids according to the previously defined classification.
-We can calculate the frequency of transitions between different amino acid categories, which will be used to characterize the transition (T) properties of the protein.
-For transition (T), it can be represented as a $21$-dimensional vector, accounting for all possible transformations between the seven amino acid categories.
+For transition (T), the protein sequence is segmented into seven groups of amino acids according to the previously defined classification.
+The transition frequency between various amino acid categories can be computed to represent the protein’s transition (T) characteristics.
+This transition information is captured using a 21-dimensional vector, which encompasses all possible pairwise transitions among the seven amino acid groups.

 In this study, each protein sequence is partitioned into $5$ uniform-length segments, creating a total of 14 continuous or discontinuous regions.
-Each region is characterized by the $63$-dimensional features mentioned earlier ($7$ for composition, $21$ for transition, and $35$ for distribution).
+Each region is characterized by the $63$-dimensional features mentioned earlier ($35$ for distribution, $21$ for transition, and $7$ for composition).
 Consequently, the entire protein sequence is described using an $882$-dimensional feature vector ($63 \times 14$).